 NOVA’s Night of Science and the ARTS!

-NOVA’s Night of Science and the Arts is an annual K-12 community outreach event aimed at introducing children (K-12 and all interested!) to hands-on learning about a great diversity of subjects and showcasing the research and critical thinking teaching approaches of the faculty from the division of Math, Science, Technology, and Business at NOVA’s Annandale campus.
+NOVA’s Night of Science and the Arts is an annual K-12 community outreach event at the Annandale Campus aimed at introducing children (K-12 and their parents!) to hands-on learning about a great diversity of subjects.
+It showcases the research and critical thinking teaching approaches of our faculty and staff from the divisions of Math, Science, Technology, and Business and the Languages, Arts, and Social Sciences.
+It is an immersive experience designed to be hands-on.
+It is a free event.

 REGISTER HERE!

-Registration is required for both the adult attending and the child(ren).
+Registration is required for all attending-adults and the child(ren).
 We take safety seriously!
 Please register by May 1st.

 5:30-8:30 pm, CS & CM Buildings on Annandale Campus